 This massive dataset contains over 130 million individual customer reviews stored in S3 tab separated files organized by product category.
-I was mainly interested in the digital product reviews since they were easily verifiable by Amazon so I quickly connected to this data and created a category for the digital product categories using Pivot Billions.
+I was mainly interested in the digital product reviews since they were easily verifiable by Amazon review checker so I quickly connected to this data and created a category for the digital product categories using Pivot Billions.
 Then I used Pivot Billions’ column creation feature to extract the month from the review’s date column and loaded the data.

 Now that I had access to the over 23 million reviews in Amazon’s digital product categories, I could now explore each categories’ ratings and the effect of the Verified Purchase tag.
 I quickly pivoted my data by the product category, review month, and verified purchase columns to get an idea of the data’s makeup.